jdc-cunningham/nanta/devlog.md

 Well...
 I got time.

+8:02 PM
+I'm spent... will try again tomorrow it will be pretty fast to remake it in `background.js` context only.

+Oh okay [this](https://developer.chrome.com/docs/extensions/mv2/security/) was talking about content scripts.

+Background looks good so far, anyway these are just learning notes not like my bank account info or something.

+Okay [this](https://stackoverflow.com/a/17293075/2710227) says background pages are as secure as what Chrome uses to store passwords (I never allow this)

+Anyway I think it'll be better, with the UI being closer to the button... less mouse travel.

 05/08/2022
 Finally have some time to work on this.
 I really want this because all this time I've just been saving tabs but never looking at them again.